Summerland (2020 film): Production

 It was announced in April 2017 that Gemma Arterton had been cast in playwright Jessica Swale's directorial debut, with Swale also writing the screenplay.
 In May 2018, Gugu Mbatha-Raw, Penelope Wilton and Tom Courtenay were added to the cast.

-Production was underway by September 2018, with filming locations throughout East Sussex in the towns of Seaford & Brighton as well as in the county of Kent.
+Production was underway by September 2018, with filming locations across East Sussex in the towns Seaford and Brighton as well as in the county of Kent.
 During October 2018, locations in Kent included the Chatham Historic Dockyard and Anchor Wharf, with shots of Dover Castle in Dover.
 The Sail and Colour Loft exterior, Church Lane, and Ropery exterior of the Dockyard doubled as East London streets during the Blitz; the Captain's House on Officer's Terrace was featured as a bombed-out house; and the cellars of the Fitted Rigging House on the Wharf doubled as an air raid shelter.
 Production wrapped in the last week of October.